Searching for topological dark matter in LIGO data

 \section{Abstract}

-In the efforts of searching for dark matter, gravitational wave interferometers have been recently proposed as a promising probe.
-These highly sensitive instruments are potentially be able to detect the interactions of dark matter with the detectors.
-In this work, we explored the possibilities of discovering topological dark matter with LIGO detectors.
-We analyzed domain walls consisting of axion-like dark matter passing through Earth, leaving traces in multiple detectors simultaneously.
-Considering dark matter interactions with the light in the interferometer and with the beamsplitter, we performed the first analysis of the topological dark matter with the gravitational-wave strain data.
-We examined whether astrophysically unexpected triggers could be explained by domain wall passages.
-We found that all of the binary black hole mergers we analyzed favored the binary black hole merger hypothesis rather than the domain wall hypothesis, with the closest being GW190521.
-Moreover we found that some of topological dark matter signals can be caught by binary black hole searches.
-Finally, we found that glitches in the data can inevitably limit the dark matter searches for certain parameters.
-These results are expected to guide the future searches and analyses.
+Gravitational-wave interferometers have been recently proposed as a promising probe in searches for dark matter.
+These highly sensitive instruments are potentially able to detect the interactions of dark matter with the detector's hardware.
+In this work, we explore the possibilities of discovering topological dark matter with the LIGO detectors.
+We analyze domain walls consisting of dark matter passing through the Earth, leaving traces in multiple detectors simultaneously.
+Considering dark matter interactions with light in the interferometer, and with the beam splitter, we perform the first analysis of topological dark matter with gravitational-wave strain data.
+We examine whether astrophysically unexpected triggers could be explained by domain-wall passages.
+We find that all of the binary black hole mergers we analyze favor the binary black hole merger hypothesis rather than the domain-wall hypothesis, with the closest being GW190521.
+Moreover, we find that some topological dark matter signals can be caught by binary black hole searches.
+Finally, we find that special types of glitches in the measurement data can inevitably limit the dark matter searches for certain parameters.
+These results are expected to guide future searches and analyses.